guanquann/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **When using non ASCII characters**, the application may not display the characters correctly.
 We currently only support ASCII characters, but we plan to support Unicode characters in the future.
 3. **When operating on macOS**, the application may not show bolded text.
 This is a known issue with the JavaFX library on macOS.
 Click [here](https://github.com/javafxports/openjdk-jfx/issues/344) for more details.
+4. **When adding a contact with the same name as an existing contact**, we currently will not allow you to add the new contact.
+This is because the name is used to uniquely identify contacts.
+If you need to add a contact with the same name, find a way to uniquely identify them.

 --------------------------------------------------------------------------------------------------------------------